aaronfrost/reactive-angular-workshop/README.md

     -   Go to [https://developer.marvel.com/](https://developer.marvel.com/)
     -   Create a developer account
     -   Add `localhost` to the `Your Authorized Referers` section
+    -   Add your publc and private keys into `environments.ts` files

 Please do all of this before the training starts.
 Otherwise we will have to spend the first part of the training up and running.
 If there are any questions, reach out to me (Frosty) me on Twitter.